Arthritis-Friendly Workouts to Keep You Moving

 If you have a flare, you might tell yourself that exercise will only make it worse.
 That’s not always true, Richardson says.
 It may help you feel better if you’re having a mild flare.

 Water exercises are especially good since they're gentle, she says.

 But you know your body best.
 “If you have an awful day, do less,” Wasowski says.
 Some days the best thing is rest.

 Even during flares, if you can’t do aerobic exercise, you should try simple range-of-motion exercises.
 For example, open and close your fists, or bend and straighten your knees.
 Talk with a physical therapist to learn about range-of-motion exercises that may help you.

 If you’re new to exercise, expect your muscles to be tired and sore for a day or so after your workout.

-But if you feel pain in your joints, you may be doing too much or need to work on your technique.
-Stop that particular exercise and talk to your PT or a personal trainer to learn how to correct your form.
+But if you feel pain in your joints, you may be doing too much, or you might need to work on your technique.
+Stop that particular exercise, and talk to your physical therapist or a personal trainer to learn how to correct your form.

-Richardson says listen to your body.
-“Pain can be your friend,” she says.
+Listen your body.
+“Pain can be your friend,” Richardson says.
 “It tells you when you are overdoing it.”